Esterhazy Cake – Viennese Homemade Cake

-During a snowy January, Jelena from A Kingdom for a Cake, invited us to start the year with a dreamy celebration cake.
+During a snowy January in 2015, our Daring Bakers host Jelena from A Kingdom for a Cake, invited us to start the year with a dreamy celebration cake.
 She challenged us to make the Esterhazy cake a.k.a the Hungarian dream.
-What better way to start the year than with a sweet dream?

 Since this challenge coincided with my birthday, I decided to treat my family to this exotic and daring cake.
 To make this challenge even more exciting, my mom (in Armenia) and I (in the US) decided to make this cake together, each in our own kitchens.
 We both had very interesting experiences and came with very different cakes.